leonardoandrade1/terraform-nestjs/README.md

 ## Application

-The application used to be exposed is a brand new NestJS application.
+The application that used to be exposed is a brand new NestJS application.
 For more details, [see Nestjs docs](https://docs.nestjs.com/)

 ## Goals